pigxity-games/lua-annotations/docs/docs/core/3runtime_annotations.md

 * `Manifest:loadAllModules()`: load every manifest module, using `load_order` first when provided.
 * `Manifest:runPostInitHooks()`: spawn all `post_init` hooks.

-Extensions may append more functions directly into `Manifest.lua` through the python manifest API, but the core module keeps the default surface intentionally minimal.
+Extensions may append more functions directly into `Manifest.lua` through the python manifest API.